microsoft/pylance-release/USING_WITH_PYRIGHT.md

 ## Settings differences

 Both Pylance and Pyright have [settings](https://github.com/microsoft/pylance-release#settings-and-customization) to control behavior.
-For the most part, they use the same values, but the few differences do have an impact on the analysis.
+For the most part, they use the same values, but the few differences, described below, do have an impact on the analysis.

 | Setting | Pylance default | Pyright default | Description | Potential Impact |
 |----|----|----|----|----|